ibm-cloud-docs/dr-automation-powervs/upgrade-ksys-filsets.md

 ksysmgr q version
 ```

-Also you can check [DR orchestrator deployment time](/docs/dr-automation-powervs?topic=dr-automation-powervs-or-ser-de) it displays the timestamp of your latest update and you can check in the event log to verify.
+Also, you can check [ DR orchestrator deployment time](/docs/dr-automation-powervs?topic=dr-automation-powervs-or-ser-de) section, as it displays the timestamp of your latest update, and you can check in the event log to verify.